jonromsft/jonro-scratch/Markdown.md

 This is a new one.

 ## Headings
-The number of # used indicates the level of heading.  # is a top level heading.  ## is a second level heading and so on.  theyTdon't work without the space.
+The number of # used indicates the level of heading.  # is a top level heading.  ## is a second level heading and so on.
+They don't work without the space.
 You just get #hashtags.

 ## Blockquotes
 Use a > to start a blockquote.